Flights & Passports

 Visas for Non-US Citizens

 If you are a non-US citizen, you may require a visa to enter your KIIS program destination.
 Review the visa requirements for the countries you wish to travel and meet with your home campus international student office to determine what paperwork you need to complete before going abroad.
-Typically non-US citizens will need to update their I-20 documentation.
+Typically non-US citizens will need to update their I-20 documentation to return to the US.

 If you require a visa, it is likely you will need to go in person to visit the Consulate or Embassy of your KIIS program country.
 Many consulates are located in Chicago, Atlanta or Washington D.C. (depending on your state residency).